Nikoo00o/Nota/README.md

 </p>

 - Additionally on the top right you can open a menu to rename, delete, or move notes and folders except the top level folder
-- You can also open the top left menu to navigate to another view of the notes which shows all notes without folders sorted by the latest edit
+- You can also open the top left menu to navigate to other views of the notes via the quick access menu
+  - the "Root Folder" view shows all of your notes with the folder structure
+  - the "Recent Notes" view which shows all notes without folders sorted by the latest edit
+  - other than that you can also mark your own notes, or folders as favourites, so they can also be accessed here
 - And of course the app also has some settings like for example activating the dark mode, but also an auto save and an auto login feature